 2) If the house is not de-crofted

-In this case any changes to the croft will affect your house aswell.
-You may wish to de-croft your house before assigning the tenancy or transfering ownership.
+In this case, any changes to the croft will affect your house as well.
+You may wish to de-croft your house before assigning the tenancy or transferring ownership.

 If you wish for the croft house to remain part of the croft but for you to live there until your death, a solicitor can arrange a life rental agreement.
 Please note that this can have an effect on successors’ ability to obtain Croft House Grant Scheme (CHGS) for a new house.